-Our integrated Professional Program was the first in Australia to combine theoretical learning, skills training and experiential learning.
-The 2009 Graduate Destination Survey results show that 95 per cent of our Professional Program students were in full-time employment within four months of completing their degree.
+Our integrated Practice Program was the first in Australia to combine theoretical learning, skills training and experiential learning.
+Over 95 per cent of our Practice Program graduates gained employment within four months of completing their degree.

-The University of Newcastle Legal Centre is the centerpiece of our clinical program.
-Functioning as both a legal practice and a teaching facility, the Centre provides an intensive clinical placement site for students offering a multitude of learning opportunities.
-By working with the Centre's solicitors and dealing with real clients with actual legal problems, students gain skills and experience in the practice of law.
+The University of Newcastle Legal Centre is the centrepiece of our clinical program.
+Functioning as both a legal practice and a teaching facility, the Legal Centre provides an intensive clinical placement site for students, offering a multitude of learning opportunities from first year onwards.
+By working with the Legal Centre's solicitors and dealing with real cases and clients, our students gain the practical skills and experience necessary for a successful legal career.

 The Newcastle Law School's Juris Doctor and Master of Laws programs are cutting edge law degrees featuring high quality teaching, flexible study options and a thriving student community.
 The Master of Laws (LLM) is designed for law graduates and legal practitioners who seek to advance their legal knowledge and professional skills.
 The Juris Doctor (JD) is an internationally recognised graduate law qualification for students looking for legal careers or admission to legal practice in Australia.